 Katie took a restroom break and when she returned she continued, “When Rose went on the Titanic it was more to get away from her mother than Cal.
 Her mother wanted the marriage, and in a big way.
 Cora’s husband, Dylan, had died not too long before Rose boarded the Titanic and Cora felt that she herself had zero prospects.
 Rose knew it would be just a matter of time before her mother got her to marry Cal or someone else.
 This part of the story fits the movie, too.
 More or less,” she finished.

 We both sat quietly for a few minutes, sipping the wine and thinking.
 Finally Katie started anew, “When she got on the Titanic no one knew she was there.”
 I looked at Katie inquisitively.
 She responded to my look with a chuckle and said, “I don’t mean no one on the Titanic knew, of course.
 I mean her mother, Cal, or any of her friends.
-As far as they all knew she was taking another trip to France, which was where she would always go on holiday.
+As far as they all knew she was just taking another trip to France, which was where she would always go on holiday.
 She had initially planned this as a trip to figure things out, but deep down she knew that she wasn’t coming back.
-In preparation for this she had brought along every piece of jewelry she owned.
+In preparation for this, she had brought along every piece of jewelry she owned.
 Between birthdays and gifts from a few suitors she had ended up with quite a bit.
 She planned to use the jewelry to get started in America.
 It literally was a small fortune.”

 The wine ran out so we figured it was a good time to check on our flight.
 During the walk I asked her why she was going to Albany with Rose’s ashes.
 She said, “Oh!
 I totally forgot to tell you about that!
 Do you remember the part where Jack tells Rose about that lake in Wisconsin?”
 I nodded and said, “Sure.”
 Katie continued, “Well, Jack was not from Wisconsin but from upstate New York.
 The real lake was Cranberry Lake.
 The lake in the movie was actually a man-made lake that wasn’t even created until after the Titanic sank.
 He grew up in the countryside near a small town called Newton Falls, which is near Cranberry Lake.
-Rose wanted her ashes spread in that lake because Jack had spent so much time there growing up.”
-She then added, “When I get to Albany I’m going to rent a car and drive up there and spend a couple days getting to know Jack’s old stomping grounds.”
+Rose wanted her ashes spread in that lake because Jack had spent so much time there while growing up.”
+She then added, “When I get to Albany I’m going to rent a car to drive up there, and then spend a couple days getting to know Jack’s old stomping grounds.”
 This story was just blowing me away.

 We got to the desk and discovered that the flight was being cancelled.
 We weren’t exactly surprised, but at least they were putting us up at a decent hotel nearby.
 We got our bags, found the shuttle bus, and headed for the hotel.
 On the way we decided not to talk about Rose due to prying ears.
 We also decided to grab dinner after getting settled into our rooms.